usdigitalresponse/usdr-gost/docs/decisions/0001-decision-record-process.md

 - Interfaces
 - Construction techniques

-Small changes don't need one, but for larger changes that would introduce a new dependency or affect our overall system architecture, we recommend opening one.
+Small changes don't necessarily need one, but particularly for larger changes that would introduce a new dependency or affect our overall system architecture, we recommend opening one.

+In general, create a new ADR when your instincts indicate that having one could be useful – even if it is not ultimately accepted, the resulting discussions still might be valuable.

 ### Process